Cushing’s Disease in Horses - PPID Causes, Signs & Treatment

 What is Cushing's Disease in Horses?

-Once a horse displays the shaggy hair coat characteristic of PPID, the disease has already progressed into an advanced stage.
-Therefore, horse owners should become familiar with the early signs since the sooner a horse is diagnosed and treatment started, the better its chances of responding to medication and management, thereby improving its quality of life.
+Once a horse displays the shaggy hair coat characteristic of PPID, the disease has already progressed.
+Therefore, owners should become familiar with the early signs since the sooner a horse is diagnosed and treatment started, the better its chances of responding to medication and management, thereby improving its quality of life.

 - Regional hypertrichosis (excessive hair growth)